 The Health Coverage Coalition for the Uninsured worked to forge a consensus agreement to extend health insurance coverage to significant numbers of the uninsured.

-With grants from the Robert Wood Johnson Foundation (RWJF), three organizations helped the coalition to:
+With grants from the Robert Wood Johnson Foundation (RWJF), The Economic and Social Research Institute, The Lewin Group and PricewaterhouseCoopers helped the coalition to:

 - Identify relevant policy proposals for increasing coverage of the uninsured.